Chill-Script/Text-Snap/README.md

    - Options include adding images for OCR, editing text, saving text, copying text to the clipboard, and interacting with ChatGPT.

 3. **Customize Interface:**
-   - Change the color scheme through the options menu to suit your preferences. 'this is still in work in progress'
+   - Change the color scheme through the options menu to suit your preferences. `Work in Progress`

 ## Contributing

 If you would like to contribute to TextSnap, please follow these steps: